 Synchronous rendering makes content and ads load on a page depending on the order the browser reads them.
 Find out more about it here.

 This metric is often used within the Google Ad Manager and contains two data items, the key, and value.
-It allows for flexibility on DFP/Google Ad Manager targeting and helps you to do custom targeting on specific pages.
-Find out more about it here.
+It allows for flexibility in Google Ad Manager targeting and helps you to do custom targeting on specific pages.

 Dynamic allocation allows publishers to maximize the yield on remnant inventory by giving Ad Exchange and AdSense a chance to bid on ad inventory.